Matchgirls' strike: Match making

-The matches they produced were initially branded Lucifers (due to the distinctive smell of the sulphur being associated with the fire and brimstone destruction of Sodom and Gomorrah) and Congreves (possibly after the Congreve rocket artillery missile).
-Over time, these names became genericized trademarks.
+The inclusion of sulphur—nicknamed brimstone—was one of the reasons early matches were called lucifers; although they were also called congreves.
 Lucifer matches could be ignited on any surface where friction could be created with the strike.
 In the 1840s red phosphorus was discovered, which was more stable when exposed to the air.
 This meant matches could be made without any phosphorus, with a striking surface on the box that contained red phosphorus.

 In 1897 there were 4,152 people working in 25 match-making factories in Britain, 2,658 of whom were adults, 1,492 were aged between 14 and 18, and 2 under the age of 14.
 Of the factories that produced matches, 23 of them used white phosphorus.
 They employed 3,134 people; 245 men and 1,276 women were involved in processes that included phosphorus, with the remainder employed in non-phosphorus roles.

 An occupational disease that affected those who worked with white phosphorus was phosphorus necrosis of the jaw, also known as phossy jaw; the condition is not associated with red phosphorus.
 Phossy jaw developed by inhalation of phosphorus vapour—particularly when the ingredient was heated—which caused osteonecrosis of the jaw bone.
 This manifested itself in, initially, toothaches and flu-like symptoms, then tooth loss, abscesses, swelling of the gums, the formation of fistula and necrosis of the jaw.
-Mortality was reported in around 20 percent of cases.
+Mortality was reported in around 20 per cent of cases.

 Bryant & May

 The match-making company Bryant & May was formed in 1843 by two Quakers, William Bryant and Francis May, to trade in general merchandise.
 In 1850 the company entered into a relationship with the Swedish matchmaker Johan Edvard Lundström in order to capture part of the market of the 250 million matches used in Britain each day.
 In 1850 the company sold 231,000 boxes of matches; by 1855 this had risen to 10.8 million boxes and to 27.9 million boxes in 1860.
 In 1880 the company began exporting their goods; in 1884 they became a publicly-listed company.
 Dividends of 22.5 per cent in 1885 and 20 per cent in 1886 and 1887 were paid.
-In 1861 Bryant relocated the business to a three-acre site, on Fairfield Road, Bow, East London.
+In 1861 Bryant relocated the business to a three-acre site, on Fairfield Road, Bow, east London.

 In the 1880s Bryant & May employed nearly 5,000 people, most of them female and Irish, or of Irish descent, although the numbers varied with the seasonal fluctuations of the market; by 1895 the figure was 2,000 people, of which between 1,200 and 1,500 were women and girls.